marcos-antonio/advent-of-code-23/README.md

+# **IMPORTANT**
+This project is a clone of [Christopher Biscaridi's Advent of Code project](https://github.com/ChristopherBiscardi/advent-of-code).
+I chose to do this istead of a fork to not bring all the previous years to this project.
+The rest of the README will be the same, as it only contains some explanations and ways to setup and run the project.

+# AOC 2023 - Marcos Junior
+This project will contain all the source code used by me to solve the AOC 2023.

 # Advent of Code 2023

 This year I've pre-set up a series of functionality for testing, benchmarking, and otherwise evaluating the performance of our Rust programs.